Christian Church is the most powerful organisation the world has ever

 say, we have to start again by planting a new seed.
 The essence of the

-tree will stay the same, but it will be better suited to a changed
+tree will stay the same, but it will be better suited to a radically changed

 By far the largest section of the worldwide Church tree is the Roman

 Catholic branch.
-It accounts for more than a billion Christian
+It accounts for about a billion Christian

 adherents.
 The remaining 600 million or so are split between some 50